neuertlab/TrueSpot-ReferenceData/Documentation.md

 Information about each image channel that was to be benchmarked, including file paths and metadata required for various tools, was stored in master csv tables.
 The table listing all experimental and miscellaneous simulated images is `test_images.csv`. `test_images_simvarmass.csv` and `test_images_simytc.csv` contain the info for their respective megabatches of simulated images.
 MATLAB scripts (as described below) pulled from these tables to generate bash scripts to run the various tools on our cluster in parallel.

 ### Cell Segmentation
-Cell segmentation for experimental images was conducted once using the GUI version of our existing cell segmentation tool (Kesler, et al. 2019)(link).
+Cell segmentation for experimental images was conducted once using the GUI version of our existing cell segmentation tool ([Kesler, et al. 2019](https://doi.org/10.1038/s41598-019-46689-5)).
 These same cell masks were used for all analyses and all tools, even for tools such as Big-FISH which have their own cell segmentation modules.
 This was mostly to keep things consistent.

 ### Spot Calling -- TrueSpot
 TrueSpot was run from the command line (via `Main_RNASpots.m`) on the ACCRE cluster.
 Each image channel was assigned its own slurm job and resources so that multiple channels could be processed in parallel (TrueSpot's spot detection itself can be further parallelized).
 The bash scripts for each slurm job and the script that submitted the jobs were genereated by `test_tbl2bash_221115.m` (along with Big-FISH job scripts).
 Variables at the top of the script determine which images are pulled and which runs are included.